-One of the most commonly asked questions we get is “How to send personalised connection message with Dux-Soup?” and “Where do those messages show up?” so we’ve prepared a quick guide covering everything you need to know about personalised LinkedIn connection messages using Dux-Soup.
+One of the most commonly asked questions we get is “How do I send personalized connection message with Dux-Soup?” and “Where do those messages show up?” so we’ve prepared a quick guide covering everything you need to know about personalized LinkedIn connection messages using Dux-Soup.

 This blog post showcases an expert user interface.
 If you don't see some of the features mentioned in the post, don't worry!
 Just make sure that you've enabled the "expert" settings in the Options section under the User tab.
 That should do the trick!